 It is recommended that these sessions be completed first and in numerical order.

 In addition to learning about and defining evidence based practices (EBP), users will also understand how EBP fit with the instructional process and task analysis.
 The EBP of chaining and prompting are also recommended as part of the foundational or initial materials.
 These sessions include a review of baseline data for task analysis which is essential when planning instruction.
 Chaining and prompting are also often used in conjunction with other practices.

-Become aware of eleven evidence based practices that promote successful community outcomes for transition youth.
+Become aware of eleven effective practices that promote successful community outcomes for transition youth.

 Evidence Based Practices and the Instructional Process